ZacCui/battleship-game/README.md

 # Battleship

 This is the Battleship game seed .NET Core project.
-You should use it as a starting point for implementing Flare's take-home excercise.
+You should use it as a starting point for implementing Flare's take-home exercise

 This project is cross-platform and supports Mac OS / Windows / Linux.